Estrol/O2Game/README.md

 # Unnamed O2 Clone, The Game
-This is experimental Windows-only software for playing rhythm game's chart.
+This is experimental (currently Windows-only) software for playing rhythm game's chart.

-Written in C++ with SDL + BASS + DirectX11 (and Vulkan through DXVK)
+Written in C++ with SDL (+ imgui for it's GUI elements)

 # Features
 - BPM Changes with negative BPM.